Convention Attendance FAQ

 - con ops - Convention operations, sometimes just referred to as "ops", is where the bulk of the on-site operations happen for the convention.
 It's not a place to hang out and not an info desk.

 - con plague - It's common for someone with a cold or flu (or worse) to spread that illness to many people at a convention.
-Avoid con plague by washing your hands often, using hand sanitizer, and not touching things.
+Avoid con plague by washing your hands often, using hand sanitizer, not touching things, and wearing a mask.
 Never attend a convention if you are sick!

 - con suite - This is an area of some conventions (particularly older, hotel-based conventions) where the convention has made some snack foods and refreshments available to attendees.
 Snacks from this room should not be considered a substitute for an actual meal.
 These snacks are often left exposed to everyone and everything that passes by, so it's a great place for con plague to spread!